 Funeral Liturgy Ministry

 Are you already a Head Minister, Mass Coordinator, Minister of Hospitality, Eucharistic Minister or Lector?
 If so, and if you are available during the day, you may wish to serve in that capacity at funeral liturgies.
-You will be contacted by phone in advance and may accept or decline, as your schedule allows.
+You will be contacted by phone or email in advance and may accept or decline, as your schedule allows.
+If you do not currently serve in one of these ministries, but would like to, you are invited to attend a training session and begin serving.

 Post Abortion Healing Ministry

 The Post Abortion Healing Ministry is a ministry of healing for women and men suffering the effects of abortion.
-Confidential companioning through guilt and grief, into an embrace of Christ’s merciful healing, is offered.
+Confidential companioning through guilt and grief, into an embrace of Christ’s merciful healing, is offered through a weekend retreat and counseling sessions.
 There are diverse ways to serve, and formation is provided.
 Prayer partners and new ministry members are invited and needed.
-Visit rachelsvineyard.org for more information.
+Visit http://www.rachelsvineyard.org for more information.

 Praying Hands Ministry

-Members of the Praying Hands Ministry gather once a week to knit or crochet Prayer Shawls, which are created with prayers and blessings for those needing comfort at difficult or challenging times in their lives.
+Members of the Praying Hands Ministry gather once a week to knit or crochet Prayer Shawls, baby blankets, hats, lap blankets and other items.
+These items are created with prayers and blessings for those needing comfort at difficult or challenging times in their lives.
 This group meets Wednesday mornings from 10:00 until noon, but members also work at home.
 New members are invited.